-Alfred implements strict internal policies for data processing.
-Staffs granted with data access rights can only perform limited operations required for service maintenance purposes.
+- Alfred implements strict internal policies for data processing.
+Staff granted data access rights can only perform limited operations required for service maintenance purposes.

 Here are the top-tier cybersecurity mechanisms Alfred employs:

-Alfred uses industry-standard OAuth2 scheme for user sign-in and no password is kept at one Alfred’s server.
+- Alfred uses an industry-standard OAuth2 scheme for user sign-in, and no password is kept on Alfred’s server.

-- Alfred uses Amazon as a third party solution to store your Motion Detection videos.
-These videos are deleted 7 or 14 days, depending on your subscription plan, automatically after being generated.
-No copies or records are kept.
+- Alfred uses Amazon as a third party-solution to store your Motion Detection videos.
+These videos are deleted in 7 or 14 days, depending on your subscription plan, automatically after being generated.
+Alfred will not keep any copies or records.

-Alfred enforces HTTPS and highest possible TLS level for all communications with our service backend and/or other 3rd-party service providers to prevent any possible attack known so far.
+- Alfred enforces HTTPS and the highest possible TLS level for all communications with our service backend and/or other 3rd-party service providers to prevent any possible attack known so far.

-Every request to our backend server requires an access token that is only valid for a short period of time.
+- Every request to our backend server requires an access token that is only valid for a short period.
 This design is compliant with the IETF specification.

-Access to the media stored on our backend server is protected by randomized URLs with very short lifecycle, which greatly minimizes the possibility of being hacked.
+- Randomized URLs protect access to the media stored on our backend server with a very short lifecycle, which significantly minimizes the possibility of being hacked.

-Why does Alfred need permission to certain information?
+Why does Alfred need permission for specific information?
 Is my information safe with Alfred?

-To protect your privacy, Android 6.0+ asks you for permission when you launch Alfred for the first time.
+To protect your privacy, the system will ask you for permission when you launch Alfred for the first time.
 Here are the permissions Alfred needs and why:

 - Access to photos, media, and files: Alfred needs to save and retrieve captured videos and photos.

-- Take pictures and record video: Alfred is a home security app that receives and delivers photos and videos.
+- Take pictures and record videos: Alfred is a home security app that receives and delivers photos and videos.

 - Record audio: You can hear as well as speak to the Camera device from your Viewer device.

-As developers of a home security app, we value your privacy more than anything else, and we would do everything to protect it.
+As a developer of a home security app, we value your privacy more than anything else, and we would do everything to protect it.

-Don’t worry!
-You would be happy to know that your live feed and videos are protected by the strictest cybersecurity service: Amazon, which means we do not have access to your live feeds and videos.
+Please know that your Live feeds and videos are protected by the strictest cybersecurity service: Amazon, which means we do not have access to your Live feeds and videos.
 In other words, there is no way we can see what you see.
-All we can get from your Gmail are some statistics (connection quality, whether a specific feature is turned on, the device models…) to help us zero in on the problem.
+All we can get from you are some statistics (connection quality, whether a specific feature is turned on, the device models) to help zero in on the problem.
 Moreover, your privacy is of our utmost concern, so information will never be used for any other purpose!

 Still have questions?
-Let us know on the feedback form
+Let us know via the in-app “Report an Issue” channel.